Level of Study

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-* have knowledge of central issues in ocean technology
+- can give an account of selected issues in ocean technology

 Required Previous Knowledge